di3go-sona/aws-iot-sensors/README.md

 AWS backend only allows secure connection with TSL, therefore we use gateways, these connects to the iot backend and forwards all mqtt and mqttsn messages, accepting also unsecure connections.

 ### AWS Iot Backend
+Here you can see what is the architecture of our system
 <img src="https://di3go-article-images.s3.eu-central-1.amazonaws.com/uPic/aws-iot-core.png" alt="AWS Iot Backend" height="400px">

-In order to setup the backend you have to create an amazon AWS account and get the address of the IoT mqtt broker, it has the following format `your-numbers-ats.iot.aws-zone.amazonaws.com`.
+In order to setup the backend you need to create an amazon AWS account and get the address of the IoT mqtt broker, it has the following format `your-numbers-ats.iot.aws-zone.amazonaws.com`.

 After you may want to setup a DynamoDB database table and create a new rule that automatically saves mqtt messages to the DB. ( have a look at the first article for more detailed informations)